Jeremiah Chapter 38

 - What indicates the blinding of Zedekiah in verse 23?

-- What must Jeremiah promise for Zedekiah to keep him from death?
+- What must Jeremiah promise in order for Zedekiah to keep him from death?

 - What was Jeremiah to say to the princes?